 - the length of time that we keep information for varies, depending on what we use this information for, because there are different business and statutory needs for different processes that we follow

 - we hold account-related correspondence for a period of seven years following account closure with no balance outstanding

 What are your rights?

-We have the right to request Harrogate Borough Council to stop processing your personal data in relation to any council service.
+You have the right to request Harrogate Borough Council stop processing your personal data in relation to any council service.
 Please read our main privacy notice for further details.